 Packing large and oddly shaped items for the move to college:

 Some items will not fit in boxes and will have to be placed in the car “as is.”
 Wrap anything that might get dirty or has loose parts with plastic stretch wrap.
-As I was sending a boy to school, he did not have many decorative or other large items.
+The plastic wrap can also be used to hold drawers closed and contain items in a laundry basket or trash can.

 College Packing Tip #4:

 Label, label, label EVERYTHING for the move to college: